 How can integrity be strengthened in political campaigning?
 Earlier this month, Lemann Fellows and Young Leaders from Brazil gathered at the Blavatnik School of Government to explore issues around this question.
 They were joined by some of our MPP alumni who have been involved in campaigns or are elected officials: Zahra Latif (class of 2015), Jeremy Roberts (class of 2015), Ahmed Safar (class of 2013), and Marian Schreier (class of 2012).

 The ‘Integrity and Values in Government’ executive education course was convened as part of the School’s partnership with the Lemann Foundation to promote excellence in public service through professional training.
+It drew on the School’s Building Integrity Programme, a multi-disciplinary research programme that seeks to provide an authoritative account of what it means to be a public institution with integrity, and to understand how to promote integrity within institutions.
 Many members of the Blavatnik School’s faculty led workshops, facilitated case work and worked with the participants over three days.
 This was complemented by sessions led by practitioners with extensive experience currently working on campaigns.

 Throughout the course, the 37 participants – most of whom intend to run for public office in Brazil in 2018 – were encouraged to reflect upon and evaluate the commitments that inform public policy.